Mark070707/Software-Engineering-Portfolio/week10_project.md

 better than they were?
 What further improvements could be made in the future?

 ## The Issue number 51
-As an UNDAC Deputy Team Leader I want to view overall status of operational sub-teams so that I can identify and resolve issues as they arise.
+As an UNDAC Deputy Team Leader I want to view Security Alerts Page.

 ## The Code
 ```